-Summer Place is an experimental architecture project led by MAMA, held in QEII Square in the heart of Albury’s cultural precinct.
-Summer Place aims to engage the community in new ways with our public space, as well as providing architects with the opportunity to experiment and be creative with urban design.
+Summer Place was an experimental architecture project led by MAMA, held in QEII Square in the heart of Albury’s cultural precinct.
+Summer Place aimed to engage the community in new ways with our public space and provided architects with the opportunity to experiment and be creative with urban design.

-Now in its second year, Summer Place 2019 has been designed by CHROFI architect Joshua Zoeller.
+In its second year, Summer Place 2019 was designed by CHROFI architect Joshua Zoeller.

-Summer Place 2019 highlights the current climate emergency, and the increasing stress this puts on the landscape and urban environment.
-The project aims to stimulate a conversation about how we use our public spaces, in particular, how we adapt to increasing heat waves and drought.
+Summer Place highlighted the current climate emergency, and the increasing stress this placed on the landscape and urban environment.
+The project aimed to stimulate a conversation about how we use our public spaces, in particular, how we adapt to increasing heat waves and drought.

-CHROFI Architects is internationally recognised with a legacy of projects that are embedded in place, that solve structural urban problems, and celebrate the coming together of people, culture and life.
+CHROFI Architects are internationally recognised with a legacy of projects that were embedded in place, that solved structural urban problems, and celebrated the coming together of people, culture and life.